 On the other hand, one big advantage Walmart has is its physical stores, which could be used as distribution centers for same-day delivery or pickup — a puzzle Amazon is still working to crack.

 Still, Amazon's shipping is currently a lot speedier than Walmart.com's.
-Rush delivery from Amazon will have most products arrive the next day, whereas rush delivery from Walmart.com can take up to five days (it includes "processing time"), which is longer than many shoppers are willing to wait.
+While there are occasional Amazon delivery delays, rush delivery from the retailer will have most products arrive the next day.
+On the other hand, rush delivery from Walmart.com can take up to five days (it includes "processing time"), which is longer than many shoppers are willing to wait.
 Even items for which Walmart offers in-store pickup (which is far from its entire catalog) can take several days to be available.
 With waits like that, it's no wonder that even Walmart's dedicated in-store shoppers prefer Amazon for online purchases.

 Shipping costs are a hurdle for online shopping, too, tacking on an extra price to purchases that can curtail online impulse buys.
 While Walmart.com offers free shipping on orders over $50 and free in-store pickup on some items, Amazon offers a lower bar with free shipping on orders over $35.
 And for many Amazon shoppers, the cost is bypassed with Prime membership, which offers free second-day shipping and low-cost next-day shipping on most items.

 So tell us, readers: are you a Walmart.com shopper or Amazon.com shopper?
 And just what do you think is keeping many shoppers away from Walmart.com?